-The Master of Liberal Arts, Museum Studies degree field consists of 10 courses, two are required on campus.
-Weekend on-campus options are available.
+The Master of Liberal Arts, Museum Studies degree field consists of 10 courses, with two on campus.
+Weekend options available.

 10 Graduate Courses

 The museum studies program is customizable.
 Within the program curriculum, you choose the museum studies electives that support your personal learning goals.

 - Six museum studies electives from any of the following areas:

 - EXPO 42a is an elective option as well.

 - Optional internship or additional elective